Skip to main content

 Anthropic · OpenAI · Google · per-provider integration

 Every major provider ships a prompt-caching path that lets the upstream skip re-tokenising and re-computing attention over a long shared prefix on every subsequent request.
-The hard part is wiring into each provider's specific surface — Anthropic wants a cache_control marker injected into the body, OpenAI applies caching automatically for prefixes ≥ 1024 tokens but Tessera needs to emit a signal to attribute cached-input billing, and Google requires creating a cachedContents/{name} resource ahead of time and swapping the inline prefix for a reference on the hot path.
+The hard part is wiring into each provider's specific surface.
+Anthropic wants a cache_control marker injected into the body, OpenAI applies caching automatically for prefixes ≥ 1024 tokens but Tessera needs to emit a signal to attribute cached-input billing, and Google requires creating a cachedContents/{name} resource ahead of time and swapping the inline prefix for a reference on the hot path.
 M6 unifies these three behind a single sponsor opt-in.

-M6 is classified as non-mutating in the composition cap because it does not change the prompt the model sees — at most it adds a cache marker (Anthropic) or swaps an inline prefix for a server-side reference to the identical content (Google).
+M6 is classified as non-mutating in the composition cap because it does not change the prompt the model sees.
+At most it adds a cache marker (Anthropic) or swaps an inline prefix for a server-side reference to the identical content (Google).
 The model's next token decision is bit-identical to the uncached path.
 M6 composes freely with M1, M3, M7, M8, M9.

 On Anthropic /v1/messages requests, the applier (applyAnthropicPromptCache) walks the request body to the LAST system block and injects cache_control: { type: 'ephemeral' } on it.
 Anthropic's server then caches the system content for ~5 minutes.
 Subsequent requests with the identical system prefix hit the cache; Anthropic bills the cached portion at 10% of input rate, the non-cached portion at full rate.

 The applier handles both shapes the SDKs use: a single string system field, or an array of typed content blocks.
-When the body has no system field at all, M6 is a no-op for that request — there's nothing stable to cache against.
+When the body has no system field at all, M6 is a no-op for that request.
+There's nothing stable to cache against.

 Response header on Anthropic M6 hits: x-tessera-prompt-cache: applied-anthropic.